gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 A few weeks ago,
 my body reminded me again —
-iron deficiency, heart palpitations, shortness of breath.
+iron deficiency, heavy period, heart palpitations, shortness of breath.

 I remembered the girl in the MRI machine who held herself together for sixty minutes so she could learn the truth.

 *Don't forget her,* I told myself.
-*Your degree, your work, other people — all of it is a fraction of your life.
+*Your degree, your work, other people, all of it is a fraction of your life.
-You come first.*
+You come first, Filiz.*

 ---